NotePlan/plugins/dwertheimer.TaskAutomations/readme.md

 This command can be run via xcallback/URL link and when you call it that way, you can control what the default filter is on the page:

+### X-Callback: Show Overdue Items

+`noteplan://x-callback-url/runPlugin?pluginID=dwertheimer.TaskAutomations&command=Process%20Overdue%20Items%20in%20Separate%20Window&arg0=Overdue`

+> **NOTE:** LeftOpen and Today items are listed only if you have them selected for review in the plugin settings.

 ### X-Callback: Show Forgotten/Left Open Items

 `noteplan://x-callback-url/runPlugin?pluginID=dwertheimer.TaskAutomations&command=Process%20Overdue%20Items%20in%20Separate%20Window&arg0=LeftOpen`

-### X-Callback: Show Overdue Items
+### X-Callback: Show Today Items

-`noteplan://x-callback-url/runPlugin?pluginID=dwertheimer.TaskAutomations&command=Process%20Overdue%20Items%20in%20Separate%20Window&arg0=Overdue`
+`noteplan://x-callback-url/runPlugin?pluginID=dwertheimer.TaskAutomations&command=Process%20Overdue%20Items%20in%20Separate%20Window&arg0=Today`

 ## Follow-up Tasks